cakephp/docs/en/core-libraries/collections.rst

                 ->buffered()
                ...

-All those method calls can be extracted into a new class so they don't need to be repeated every time::
+The above method calls can be extracted into a new class so they don't need to be repeated every time::

         class FinalCheckOutRowProcessor